 To be a digital nomad physician you would want to ideally have multiple state medical licenses.
 You would want to have more than 1 telemedicine client so that you always have patients to see when you want to.
 And you would want to develop your skills on the side to eventually become a medical director or project manager in this space – if you’re so inclined.

 If you’re a specialist, no matter what kind, there is definitely a niche you can fill in the telemedicine world, even if not platform exists for you yet.
-If you would like to brainstorm on options with me, contact me through clarity.fm and let’s set up a time to discuss strategies.
+If you would like to brainstorm on options with me, contact me on my consulting page and let’s set up a time to discuss strategies.